yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

    - _Delete_: the bucket and its contents are destroyed.
 > Note: the `Bucket`'s retention policy is set to "Retain" as a default.
 Exercise caution when using the "Delete" retention policy as the bucket content will be deleted.
 > Note: a `Bucket` is not deleted if it is bound to a `BucketRequest` or `BucketAccess`.
 6. `anonymousAccessMode`: a string specifying *uncredentialed* access to the Bucket.
-This is applicable to cases where the storage instance or objects are intended to be publicly readable and/or writable.
+This is applicable to cases where the bucket objects are intended to be publicly readable and/or writable.
 One of:
-   - "private": Default, disallow uncredentialed access to the storage instance.
+   - "private": Default, disallow uncredentialed access to the backend storage.
    - "publicReadOnly": Read only, uncredentialed users can call ListBucket and GetObject.
    - "publicWriteOnly": Write only, uncredentialed users can only call PutObject.
    - "publicReadWrite": Read/Write, same as `ro` with the addition of PutObject being allowed.
-> Note: does not reflect or alter the backing storage instances' ACLs or IAM policies.
+> Note: does not reflect or alter the backing storage ACLs or IAM policies.
 7. `bucketClassName`: Name of the associated bucket class.
 8. `bucketRequest`: Name and namespace of the associated `BucketRequest`.
 9. `bucketAccessName`: Name of the bound `BucketAccess` instance.
-10. `protocol`: The protocol the application will use to access the storage instance.
+10. `protocol`: The protocol the application will use to access the backend storage.
    - `protocolSignature`: Specifies the protocol targeted by this Bucket instance.
 One of:
      - `azureBlob`: data required to target a provisioned azure container and/or storage account.
      - `s3`: data required to target a provisioned S3 bucket and/or user.